Dae Yoon djyoon [at] krcla.org President

 Jinkyung Park provides immigration legal services such as DACA renewals, naturalization, family petitions, and other immigration relief cases.
 Jinkyung aspires to be an immigration lawyer and continue to serve and empower undocumented immigrant communities.

 She graduated from UC San Diego with degrees in Political Science with concentration in American Politics and International Studies.
 Her strong understanding of social justice and immigrant rights issues developed while working as the Family Engagement Assistant at UCSD’s Undocumented Student Services Center.
 After graduation, Jinkyung started working at KRC as the Immigrant Rights Campaign Coordinator, advocating on behalf of the Asian American community on statewide and national immigrant rights issues.
 Jinkyung’s passion for legal education and service eventually transitioned to serve as a Legal Advocate at KRC’s Immigrant Rights Project team.

-Rex coordinates youth outreach, organizing, and social justice programs targeting high school and college youth in Orange County.
+Rex Wang coordinates youth outreach, organizing, and social justice programs targeting high school and college youth in Orange County.
 This position coordinates campus outreach, develops KRC’s year-round youth organizing program, and coordinates logistics for annual events, including membership meetings, youth committee meetings, and team retreats.